 - Security Controls: Enterprise tier

-MintMCP's compliance documentation is available through their Trust Center, providing auditor-verified reports and penetration testing results.
+MintMCP's compliance documentation is available through their Trust Center, providing security posture and compliance documentation for enterprise review.

 Authentication and Access Control